'Alexa, how did I sleep last night?' is a thing now

-Eight Sleep today announced an Amazon Alexa skill for its line of smart mattresses and accessories.
-So, rather than relying exclusively on the related app to learn about your sleep stats and adjust your settings, you can now ask Alexa.
+Eight Sleep announced Thursday an Amazon Alexa skill for its line of smart mattresses and accessories.
+Rather than relying exclusively on the related app to learn about your sleep stats and adjust your settings, you can now ask Alexa.

 Here are the three main use cases at launch: